petergeorge649/US-Income-Distribution/README.md

 [link to tableau](https://public.tableau.com/profile/peter.george.ngugulu#!/vizhome/Income_16213356544040/Dashboard1)

 # Conclusion
-Python was used to clean and sent out a few datasets.
-Utilizing the data at that point built a machine learning and use MySQL to meet our numerous objectives.
-As the data given was moderately straight forward, we had parcels of time to test with the visualisations in Scene through the use of Tableau , making a collection of outwardly engaging dashboards that offer curiously understanding.
+Logistic regression and Decision tree models helped to solve the classification problem.
+Confusion matrix Python was used to check the accurancy of the model.Confusion matrixwas useful since it gives direct comparisons of values such as True Positives, False Positives, True Negatives and False Negatives.Because the data was imbalanced SMOTE (Synthetic Minority Over-sampling Technique) was applied to get the rid of the imbalanced data.
+Furthermore,ROC (Receiver operating characteristic) was applied to check the accuracy of the model.

 # References
+Data
+Image
+Code
+Tableau